MohdAsad321/Credit-Card-Fraud-Detection/README.md

 # 📈 Results -->

-The model successfully detects fraudulent transactions with high precision and recall, demonstrating the potential of machine learning in identifying anomalies within highly imbalanced datasets.
+The model successfully detects fraudulent transactions with high accuracy score, demonstrating the potential of machine learning in identifying anomalies within highly imbalanced datasets.